Haileamlak1/Haileamlak1/README.md

 ⚡ Fun Fact:
 </h2>
 <p style="font-size: 16px;">
-When I'm not debugging code or exploiting vulnerabilities, you'll find me tackling CTF challenges, experimenting with new scripts, or continuously learning advanced techniques to stay ahead in the ever-evolving world of cybersecurity. 😊
+When I’m not exploiting vulnerabilities or tackling CTF challenges, I stay ahead in cybersecurity by exploring new tools and diving into the latest research.😊
 </p>
 </div>